 early 2012 a small group of local residents formed a task force to

 determine if a Village would be feasible for Lamorinda.
 According to the 2010 census, Lamorinda has a population of 10,582 over the age of 65.
 That represents 18.4% of its total population.
-According to an AARP survey, nearly 82% of us would prefer to remain in our own homes as we age.
+According to an AARP survey, almost 90% of us would prefer to remain in our own homes as we age.
 After researching the requirements of a village and surveying a significant sampling of the older adult population of Lamorinda, the task force determined

 to bring Lamorinda Village into being.